supseven-at/inline-page-module/Readme.md

 > integrator.

-To add the function to a table, use the method `\Supseven\InlinePageModule\PageModuleSwitcher::register` to generate the needed TCA settings in a `TCA/Overrides/table.php` file.
+To add the function to a table, use the method `\Supseven\InlinePageModule\PageModuleSwitcher::register` in a `TCA/Overrides/table.php` file to generate the needed TCA settings.
 The function needs the name of the table as first parameter.

 ```php
 // Add to news table